 My New Health & Fitness Plan

 I’m what you’d call a Yoyo when it comes to health and fitness.
 Like most of my life, I go to the extremes.
 There’s the proverbial wagon that I’m sometimes pulling uphill with weights while drinking a green juice.
-And then’s there’s times… well, forget falling off of it, I’m hiding under the damn thing hibernating and stuffing my face with Cinnamon rolls.
+And then there are times… well, forget falling off of it, I’m hiding under the damn thing hibernating and stuffing my face with cinnamon rolls.

-There’ve times that I’m in peak physical form, attending 3-4 workout classes (spin, barre, pilates) a week and jogging on my days “off”.
+There have been times that I’m in peak physical form, attending 3-4 workout classes (spin, barre, pilates) a week and jogging on my days “off”.
 Zach and I even got up at 7am on Saturdays to go to yoga pre-kids.
 What were we thinking?
 We should’ve be sleeping, not down-dogging!
 We’d also hike after work, pick up some protein or a salad and reserve drinking to social time on weekends, never drinking at home.
+My how things change.

-But, there have been many more times where working out consists of going downstairs to get a donut and back up again to cozy up in my comforter and watch Bravo.
-When Zach and I first started dating, we’d workout, but that consisted of me moving slowly on the elliptical while watching TV.
+There, of course, have been many more times where working out consists of going downstairs to get a donut and back up again to cozy up in my comforter and watch Bravo.
+When Zach and I first started dating, well before our healthy LA days, we’d workout, but that consisted of me moving slowly on the elliptical while watching TV.
 And we’d sleep till 10 or 11, eat bagels, watch more TV, go out and binge drink…

-It’s been a rollercoaster of ridiculously unhealthy and healthy habits.
+It’s been a rollercoaster of both gluttony and health.
 For my forties, I’d finally like that to change that.
-Along with my mental health, I’d like my physical one to balance out a bit, see some more consistency and commit to a healthier lifestyle.
+Along with my mental health, I’d like my physical to balance out a bit, see some more consistency and commit to a more balanced lifestyle.